ndl-ntu/ndl-ntu.github.io/contact.md

 * Nationality: SC/PR
 * Minimum GPA: 4.0/5.0
-* NTU admission requirement for [Ph.D.](https://www.ntu.edu.sg/education/graduate-programme/eee-doctor-of-philosophy-(ph.d)-programme#admission) and [M.Eng](https://www.ntu.edu.sg/education/graduate-programme/doctor-of-philosophy-(ph.d)-and-master-of-engineering-(m.eng)-programme#admission)
+* NTU admission requirement for [Ph.D.](https://www.ntu.edu.sg/education/graduate-programme/eee-doctor-of-philosophy-(ph.d)-programme#admission) and [M.Eng](https://www.ntu.edu.sg/education/graduate-programme/doctor-of-philosophy-(ph.d)-and-master-of-engineering-(m.eng)-programme#admission).
+Note that GRE/GATE is required.

 #### International Students

 NTU offers a variety of scholarships covering tuition and monthly stipends for international students.
 Details refer to [NTU scholarship](https://www.ntu.edu.sg/admissions/graduate/financialmatters/scholarships).

+##### Eligibility

+* NTU admission requirement for [Ph.D.](https://www.ntu.edu.sg/education/graduate-programme/eee-doctor-of-philosophy-(ph.d)-programme#admission) and [M.Eng](https://www.ntu.edu.sg/education/graduate-programme/doctor-of-philosophy-(ph.d)-and-master-of-engineering-(m.eng)-programme#admission).
+Note that GRE/GATE is required and IELTS/TOEFL may be required for whose native language is not English.

 #### Contact

 Although these scholarships could be competitive sometimes, the applicants are strongly encouraged to try eligible ones.

-For any inquiries regarding scholarships, please feel free to email us at (EDSANG at NTU dot EDU dot SG) for further information.
+**For any inquiries regarding applications/scholarships, please feel free to email us at (<EDSANG at NTU dot EDU dot SG>) for further information.** You are encouraged to email with title "*Prospective PhD/MEng Student_ NAME*".
+The body can be a short **personal statement** for us to know you, including your **academic/career development** and **published papers or projects**(if any).
+A **brief CV** attached is also helpful.

-### Collaboration partners
+### Reserch fellow/Collaboration partners

-If you are seeking collaboration, please email us at xxx@ntu.edu.sg for further connections.
+If you are seeking research fellow position/collaboration, please email us at (<EDSANG at NTU dot EDU dot SG>) for further connections.